MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/tutorials/mrlearning-speechSDK-ch4.md

 ![mrlearning-speech](images/mrlearning-speech/tutorial4-section2-step1-4.png)

-Next, go to the **Review + create** tab, review the details, and then click the **Create** button, located at the bottom of the page, to create the resource, as well as, the new resource group if you configured one to be created:
+Next, click on **Review + create** tab, review the details, and then click the **Create** button, located at the bottom of the page, to create the resource, as well as, the new resource group if you configured one to be created:

 ![mrlearning-speech](images/mrlearning-speech/tutorial4-section2-step1-5.png)